uber/react-vis/docs/treemap.md

 - Height of title in leafs in pixels

-Determines top padding for leafs names.
+Determines top padding for leaf names.

 #### paddingInner (optional)